January 16, 1943

-Ronnie Milsap’s passionate vocals and rousing showmanship made him a favorite concert attraction for more than four decades.
-His command of country, country-pop, rock & roll, rhythm & blues, funk, pop, and classical music made the singer-keyboardist a formidable entertainer who defies narrow classification.
-Nevertheless, he’s one of country’s most successful artists, with six Grammy awards for Best Male Country Vocal performance, four CMA awards, and thirty-five #1 hits.
+Ronnie Milsap is one of country’s most successful artists, with six Grammy awards for Best Male Country Vocal performance, four CMA awards, and thirty-five #1 hits.
 An exemplar of the country-pop sound of the late 1970s and early 1980s, the energetic and versatile performer kept scoring hits into the youth-driven country boom of the late 1980s and early 1990s.
-As of 2014, Milsap had seven albums certified gold by the Record Industry Association of America (RIAA).
-Greatest His Volume 2 was platinum, and Greatest Hits double-platinum.
-Additionally, Great Video Hits had achieved gold status.
+As of 2014, Milsap had six albums certified gold by the Record Industry Association of America (RIAA).
+Greatest Hits Volume 2 was platinum, and Greatest Hits double-platinum.

 Born blind into an Appalachian family named Millsaps, he went to live with grandparents at age one.
 According to his 1990 autobiography, It Was Almost Like a Song, his mother regarded his blindness as divine punishment and asked his father to take Ronnie away.
 At age six, having heard gospel music at church and country music via radio, he entered the State School for the Blind in Raleigh, North Carolina.
 Despite harsh treatment, he blossomed musically, learning the school’s classical techniques while absorbing pop styles available on radio.

-Milsap moved to Nashville in 1972; performed at an industry hangout, the King of the Road; and began a long association with RCA Records in 1973.
-Assisted by publisher-producer Tom Collins, Milsap started charting with country fare including “I Hate You” and “That Girl Who Waits on Tables” (1973).
-He won a 1974 Grammy for his #1 rendition of Kris Kristofferson’s “Please Don’t Tell Me How the Story Ends.”
+Milsap moved to Nashville in 1972 and performed at an industry hangout, the King of the Road.
+In 1973, he began a long association with RCA Records.
+Assisted by music publisher-producer Tom Collins, Milsap started charting with country fare including “I Hate You” and “That Girl Who Waits on Tables” (1973).
+He won a 1974 Grammy for his chart-topping rendition of Kris Kristofferson’s “Please Don’t Tell Me How the Story Ends.”
 Despite Milsap’s varied output, the #1 hits “Pure Love” (1974) and “Daydreams About Night Things” (1975) positioned him as a purveyor of positive, uptempo love songs.
-Hits continued in 1976 (when Milsap also joined the Grand Ole Opry) with “What Goes On When the Sun Goes Down” and the Grammy-winning “(I’m a) Stand by My Woman Man.”
-The singer cracked the pop charts in 1977–78 with “It Was Almost Like a Song” and other #1 hits.
+Hits continued in 1976 (when Milsap also joined the Grand Ole Opry) with “What Goes on When the Sun Goes Down” and the Grammy-winning “(I’m a) Stand by My Woman Man.”
+The singer cracked the pop charts in 1977 with “It Was Almost Like a Song” and other #1 country hits.
 CMA’s Male Vocalist of the Year in 1974, 1976, and 1977, he was the organization’s 1977 Entertainer of the Year.